Nexus Mods: Controversies

 In August 2022, an account by the username "Mike Hawk", who was labeled by Nexus Mods as a sockpuppet account for Internet trolling, uploaded a texture modification for Marvel's Spider-Man called "Non-Newtonian New York", replacing the rainbow flag with the flag of the United States, with the description "changes the stupid pride flags with american flags"[sic] in an apparent effort to sow controversy.
 The modification was removed by Nexus Mods moderators shortly thereafter, and the offending user was banned from the site.
-This was not without garnering backlash from some users who were displeased with the ban; the site later went on to state that "we are for inclusivity, we are for diversity.
+This was not without garnering backlash from some users who were displeased with the ban; the site later went on to state that, "we are for inclusivity, we are for diversity.
 If we think someone is uploading a mod on our site with the intent to deliberately be against inclusivity and/or diversity then we will take action against it", also advising users who disagreed with the ban to delete their accounts in advance.
 A similar announcement was also made by ModDB when a Twitter user informed the site that the flag modification was mirrored on ModDB, which the site's moderators promptly removed before banning the user, similar to Nexus.

-On April 23, 2025, a mod was released for The Elder Scrolls IV: Oblivion Remastered that changes the game's labeling of body types from "body type 1" and "body type 2" to "male" and "female", like how it was in the original game.
+On 23 April 2025, a mod was released for The Elder Scrolls IV: Oblivion Remastered that changes the game's labeling of body types from "body type 1" and "body type 2" to "male" and "female", the same as it was in the original 2006 game.
 The mod did not alter any other content in the game.
 Nexus Mods moderators removed the mod soon after its release and banned the creator, citing "posting an intentionally antagonistic mod with intention to evade the rules" as the reason for the ban.
 The mod was later restored with a community notice, stating that the mod was not taken down for its content and that the uploader "expressed an intent to incite drama and endorsed an external site explicitly designed to host inflammatory content."